sameerkhan97/go-api-using-orm/README.md

     * edit this [line](https://github.com/sameerkhan97/go-api-with-gorm/blob/b790a9806bf2453da0d0b3efb8c468163477bef3/main.go#L20) in the main file to connect with your mysql database

 - Run the app using
+     * in powershell use "go mod vendor" to synch the vendor directories
-     * in powershell use specific file name to run the project
+     * now use specific file name to run the project
      * command go run main.go

  - Use POSTMAN for Testing